FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 7. Click Stop, then click Kill.

-8. In the top navigation bar, hover over "Manage", then navigate to [File Manager](https://client.falixnodes.net/server/filemanager).
+8. In the navigation menu, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

 9. Locate and open `config.yml`.